Abarim Publications' online Biblical Greek Dictionary

 Even by usually sound commentators on the Bible, the noun μυστηριον (musterion), or "mystery", is commonly rendered a far too great hocus-pocus factor.
 A "mystery" is not an enigma, but something hidden just under the surface, something that can be pried out from under observable reality just like a mouse can be pried out from under its cover.
 A mystery is a "mousery"; a nest of living mice cuddled under a flimsy cover, or a "musery"; a fountain of inspiration suddenly bursting from the earth.

 The Greek idea of the "mystery" quite literally refers to a "discovery" or to something "to-be-discovered".
-It is the same thing as a modern scientific theory, and has nothing to do with classified information or unsolvable puzzles, and everything with the truth behind observable reality.
+It is the same thing as a modern scientific theory, and has nothing to do with classified information, esoteric secrets or unsolvable puzzles, and everything with the truth behind observable reality.

 Hence Paul speaks of being informed of a mystery (Romans 11:25), of telling a mystery (1 Corinthians 15:51), of being stewards of a mystery (1 Corinthians 4:1) and even "full assurance of understanding, resulting in a true knowledge of God's mystery" (Colossians 2:2).